 Back when I was a confused, selfish teenager I had an experience with God where He asked me to be his “Jesus of Suburbia.”
-My seldom mission in life has been to represent the character and love of Jesus to my community around me.
+Ever since then my seldom mission in life has been to represent the character and love of Jesus to my community around me.
 The biggest part of this has been to put the commands of Isaiah 58:7 into action, “Feed the hungry, clothe the naked, take in the homeless wanderer and do not turn away your own flesh and blood.”
 I believe that good deeds create good will within my community and that in turn opens more doors to the good news than it closes.

 Between running my own kitchen and working in the cafeteria, I’ve continued to make feeding the hungry a big part of ministry to my city.
 I’ve been able to redistribute hundreds of pounds of food to people who need it all on my own.
 And this year I challenged myself: I wanted to see if it would be possible to provide small, weekly meals to the homeless in my community all without a huge ministry or congregation backing me.
 We are currently on week 12 of the year and I’ve kept up the small meals with little to no problem.
 They’ve been as simple as 15 pb&j sandwiches with 2 pounds of potato salad and as complicated as 30 plates of Parmesan chicken with sides of funeral potatoes and green bean casserole.